R.P. Adams, webmaster

 The genus has traditionally been divided into three distinct sections or subgenera, sometimes treated as genera; descriptions of which are provided below:

-The analysis by Mao et al. (2010) is summarized in the figure at left, which is derived from their (much more complex) Figure 2.
+The analysis by Mao et al. (2010) is summarized in the figure at right, which is derived from their (much more complex) Figure 2.
 Their analysis also included all species of Cupressus (sensu latu) and a variety of other Cupressaceae genera; see Cupressus and Chamaecyparis for discussion of those results.

 In Juniperus all species were assigned to six major clades.
 All are individually well-supported, though some divisions within the clades are only weakly supported.
 The first clade to differentiate was that corresponding to sections Juniperus and Caryocedrus, shown here in magenta.
 Within this clade J. drupacea, the only species in section Caryocedrus, differentiated about 20 million years ago, with remaining speciation (section Juniperus) mostly occurring within the past 10 million years; this includes two well-supported subclades, the "blue seed cone" and "red seed cone" groups of Adams (2008).
 The remaining five clades represent the species of section Sabina and generally show a pattern of geographic differentiation.
 Clade I (green) contains species of the Himalaya and Tibetan Plateau.
 Clade II (red) contains the serrate-leaf-margin species of North America, widely recognized as a distinct subgroup.
 Clade III is mostly comprised of the smooth-leaf-margin American species, which are sister to three earlier-derived subclades containing the central Asian species J. sabina, J. semiglobosa and J. microsperma.
 Clade IV (brown) contains a far-flung mixture of European, Asian and African species, and Clade V (black) contains only J. phoenicia, native to the Mediterranean and the only serrate-leaf-margined Old World species.
 The sister relationship between Clades I and II is well-supported, but between this group and clades III, IV and V, relationships are unclear.